hunterleach13/netflifyproject/README.md

 Here is my first commit!

-I slowly learning how to use it!
+I am slowly learning how to use it!